 The proposed bill aims to amend the Code of West Virginia by introducing a new article, the "Student First School Funding Act," which establishes a student-based funding formula for public education.
 This formula mandates that state funds be allocated directly per student enrolled in each school district, with additional weighted allocations for students from low-income families, students with disabilities, students in gifted programs, and those in rural schools.
 The bill also emphasizes the importance of equitable local contributions to supplement state funding and includes provisions for an annual review of the funding model to ensure its effectiveness and fairness.

 Additionally, the bill seeks to ensure equal access to funds for school maintenance and consolidation.
-It establishes a dedicated School Maintenance Fund, allowing schools to apply for funds for necessary repairs and upkeep, while maintaining the existing School Consolidation Fund with revised guidelines focused on educational outcomes.
-The application process for both funds is designed to be streamlined and transparent, with oversight from a legislative committee to ensure accountability.
-School districts will be required to provide annual reports on the utilization of these funds, and regular audits will be conducted to maintain compliance with the act's provisions.
+It establishes a dedicated School Maintenance Fund, allowing schools to apply for funds for necessary repairs and upkeep, while also revising the existing School Consolidation Fund to prioritize educational outcomes over financial considerations.
+The application process for both funds will be streamlined and transparent, and a legislative committee will oversee the distribution and use of these funds.
+Furthermore, school districts will be required to provide annual reports on fund utilization, and regular audits will be conducted to maintain accountability.